lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/2_Use_public_genomic_datasets.md

 ### Why do this
- - You want to use a reference file in cloud-based analysis
+ - USE a reference file in cloud-based analysis
- - You want to save time by using a reference file that is already available in the cloud (no need to upload)
+ - SAVE time by using a reference file that is already available in the cloud (no need to upload)

 ### Key considerations
  - Google adds more reference files as they become available